Seth01000011/pdfSplitArchived/README.md

 # TODO's

-- take in keyword(s), pdf file name (and path as arguments)
+- ~~take in keyword(s), pdf file name and path as arguments~~
-- split pdf
+- ~~save each section until keyword as its own pdf~~
-- save pdfs back to directory
+- ~~save pdfs back to directory~~
+- allow arg[3] to be used as output name if it exists, otherwise, use "section\_"
+- output text summary of pages used as splits
+- output first 20 words on each page used as a split?
+Last 20 words?
+- pick up words on document...
+Header? to name each file distinctly
+- or allow user to input list as names?
+(No)

 ## Potential complications